tonigi/txt2xlsx/README.md

 Convert a text table to Excel one char per column

-Useful for ASCII art, or displaying sequence alignments.
+Useful for ASCII art.
+Or for multiple sequence alignments.

 ```
 Usage: